SeungKiLeeCS/Econometrics-2017F/exams/ECO 5350 Exam2.md

    ​

    It dos not remove heteroskedasticity.
-Even after the FGLS estimation the p values of both  LM and F test is lower than 0.05, indicating it rejects null hypothesis.
+Even after the FGLS estimation the p values of both  LM and F test is lower than 0.05 at 95% confidence interval, indicating it rejects null hypothesis.

    ​